RimSort/RimSort/docs/wiki/Development Guide.md

 Edge releases will be overwritten, with a new edge tag created and the old release fully deleted.
 Stable releases will not be overwritten.
 By default, non-draft stable releases are protected, and the auto-action will fail if a release with the same version tag already exists.

 If, for whatever reason, the build step completed, but the remaining steps of the release pipeline fails, you may re-run the workflow with an override to skip the build step by providing the action with the run ID of which it will grab the build artifacts from for release.
-Note that doing so may cause a mismatch in the version that the release pipeline is working with and the version that the build is from.
-This will cause a mismatch between the reported version in the application itself, and the reported version, tag, and tag commit reference in the release. **The version and version.xml in the build is always correct.**
+Beware that if a new commit was pushed to the target branch between the new release attempt and when the builds were actually made, there will be a commit mismatch between the builds and the release information.
+By default, the release pipeline will detect this and fail to maintain correct release info. **The version and version.xml in the build is always correct.**

 #### Versioning Keywords and Patterns